This article is part of the series

 They cannot leave the relationship, without feeling huge pain and heartbreak.
 They cannot go deeper into intimacy, without feeling more jealousy.

-There’s no enemy to fight.
+There’s no enemy to fight, or to run.

 And you can’t solve it by setting boundaries- because there is no behavior your partner can change to make things better.